 Installation with the Seat Belt

 Installation with the seat belt for rear-facing was easy and like the Foonf, I really preferred installing the Fllo with the seat belt rather than with LATCH.
 It was easier for me to pull the shoulder belt tight while pushing the carseat down than for me to pull the LATCH belt tight.
-For rear-facing, the seat belt is routed through either blue lockoff—only use one.
-The lockoff handles are long and provide extra torque for closing.
-The lockoffs have a tendency to pop open if there’s too much tension on the seat belt.
-If that happens to you (it did to me), loosen the seat belt just a smidge and close the lockoff again and it should be fine.
-Remember, as long as the carseat moves less than 1” when you tug at the belt path, it’s installed properly.
-Or, if you want, you can skip the lockoffs completely and lock your seat belt’s retractor instead.
+For rear-facing, whether you use the seat belt or the LATCH belt, open both lockoffs and route the belt through them.
+The belt-tensioning lockoff handles are long and provide extra torque for closing.

 Finding a rear-facing recline angle is taken to an art form for the Fllo.
 It has 2 recline level lines based on weight but as long as you’re anywhere in between them and your child is comfortable, you’re golden.